cculma/UG100/README.md

 ### Postprocess

-The last part of the pipeline is to run the post_process step uses the output of call_variants `call_variants.1.gz,call_variants.2.gz,..., call_variants.40.gz`
+The last part of the pipeline is to run the post_process step i nthe folder  `06_make_examples`.
+The output of call_variants will be requered:
+`call_variants.1.gz,call_variants.2.gz,..., call_variants.40.gz`

 Create the files `called_records.txt` and` gvcf_records.txt`